 Retention is an important component of recruitment.
 Ongoing attention to the importance of the position, adequate resources, and communication with other senior administrators will also influence the ability to keep good directors.
-The number of anticipated vacancies in coming
+Although more than a quarter of current AAHSL directors are new to their positions within the past three years, projections of anticipated vacancies in coming years suggest that institutions will face challenges both in recruiting and retaining top-notch directors [29].